Mira Ann Smith: Clif Records

 In 1957 Smith partnered with Cliff Hagin and they added Clif Records as a subsidiary record label.
 Clif Records' first success was with T.V.
-Slim (Oscar Wills) and his song “Flat Foot Sam” (Clif #103) written by his wife, Clara Wills.
+Slim (Oscar Wills) and his song "Flat Foot Sam" (Clif #103) written by his wife, Clara Wills.
 When it was reviewed by Billboard on July 7, 1957, the magazine gave it a 65 or less rating.
 However, Slim had connections with Leonard Chess and was able to get Checker Records to distribute the song across the nation.
 Under the Checker Records label (#870), Billboard gave the song a 77 rating.
 In 2005, Brian Setzer recorded a cover of "Flat Foot Sam" for his album Rockabilly Riot!
 Live From the Planet.
-Chico Chism & His Jetanairs also released “Hot Tamales and Bar-B-Que” on the Clif Label.
+Chico Chism & His Jetanairs also released "Hot Tamales and Bar-B-Que" on the Clif Label.

 K Label

-K Label was another Ram subsidiary record label named after Smith's sister, Katherine.
-The Lonesome Drifter (Thomas Johnson) and his 1958 single “Eager Boy”/ “Tear Drop Valley” (K-Records #5812) is considered one of the more significant recordings from this label.
+K Label was another Ram subsidiary record label named after Smith's sister, Kathleen.
+The Lonesome Drifter (Thomas Johnson) and his 1958 single "Eager Boy"/ "Tear Drop Valley" (K-Records #5812) is considered one of the more significant recordings from this label.

 Studio struggles

 As a woman in almost completely male industry, Smith often found it difficult to find distribution and promotion services.
-Her cousin, Alton Warwick, was quoted in 1994 as saying, “(Being a woman) did handicap her, as far as people taking her seriously with things like financing.
-If she had better funding for distribution and promotion, she could’ve made some of her records really go.”
+Her cousin, Alton Warwick, was quoted in 1994 as saying, "(Being a woman) did handicap her, as far as people taking her seriously with things like financing.
+If she had better funding for distribution and promotion, she could've made some of her records really go."
 Due to her tight budget, she was only able to promote a few singles each year and was often forced to leave quality songs unreleased.
 Many of Ram's recordings were forgotten and unreleased for decades.

 In 1960, Smith opened a new studio on Greenwood Drive, which included a built-in echo unit and separate vocal booths.

 On August 27, 1960 the Louisiana Hayride performed its last show.
 Rock and Roll was growing in popularity and the Shreveport music scene was slowing and changing.
 As a result, the studio began to struggle.
 Within a few years, Smith closed her studio and moved to Nashville, Tennessee along with many other Shreveport musicians.

 Ram Records catalog release

 In 1994, London-based Ace Records, a British reissue label which specializes in American Roots music, released a 6-CD box set which included many previously unreleased songs from the Ram Catalog.
 Ray Topping, a London native, assembled the collection.
-He learned about Ram Records in 1969 when he purchased the song “Drop Top” by Roy “Boogie Boy” Perkins.
+He learned about Ram Records in 1969 when he purchased the song "Drop Top" by Roy "Boogie Boy" Perkins.
 The Ace release received many mentions in the press, including Billboard magazine.
-NPR’s Alex Chadwick ran a series of interviews about the Ram Records legacy during September and October of 1994.
+NPR's Alex Chadwick ran a series of interviews about the Ram Records legacy during September and October of 1994.